-The existing Android platform is controlled by the navigation drawer (burger menu) and a top menu that is controlled by time instead of content.
+The existing Android platform is controlled by the navigation drawer (burger menu) and a top menu which is controlled by time instead of content.
 These combined often limit flexibility, especially when trying to arrange content in the same way as on iOS.

 - Full size modules

-Especially on the tablet, the two columns on the existing Android platform provides a design quite different from the News Modules, making the content less noticeable.
+Especially on the tablet, the two columns on the existing Android platform provide a design quite different from the News Modules, making the content less noticeable.
 With the full module design, the News Modules platform provides room for more content and, and the scrolling modules invites the reader to discover all your content.

 - Feature and conceptual parity

-We have added the features that are not represented on the current Android platform, and we have made room for the same features as on iOS on the front screen of the app.
+We have added the features which are not represented on the current Android platform, and we have made room for the same features as on iOS on the front screen of the app.
 With parity both feature-wise and conceptually your marketing and support effort towards your subscribers will be a lot easier.